andgineer/allure-report/README.md

 ```

-Then run tests with writing Allure results.
+### Run tests with writing Allure results

-For that install `allure-pytest` and use `--alluredir=./allure-results` option to save results to
+In case of Python install `allure-pytest` package and use `--alluredir=./allure-results` option to save results to
 `allure-results` folder.

 ```yaml